Places To Visit In Napier: Your Complete Guide To City’s Renowned Gems

 Photo: Terence Ong / Wikimedia Commons

-Marine Parade is a coastal stretch that includes gardens, fountains, and recreational areas.
+Marine Parade is one of the popular tourist places in Napier offering a coastal stretch that includes gardens, fountains, and recreational areas.
 The walkway along the waterfront is popular for cycling and jogging, with ocean views accompanying visitors throughout their journey.
 A notable feature is the Sunken Gardens, a landscaped area below street level that offers a quiet retreat.
 The parade also has several sculptures and artworks that reflect the city’s artistic heritage, as well as a large playground for families with children.

 Must-Have Experience: Explore the Sunken Gardens and the public art installations along the parade